2026 FutureProof Program

 Opening Remarks

-Moderator: David Platt, Resilient Futures
+Moderator: David Platt, Co-Founder & CEO, Resilient Futures

 Annie Otfinoski, Business Development Manager, Antora Energy